Johannesburg Expat City & Insurance Guide

 The Greater Johannesburg is referred to the metropolitan area surrounded by Johannesburg and the municipalities of Ekurhuleni area.
-Johannesburg is the largest city of its province Gauteng, and is also the largest city in South Africa.
-According to South African census, the population of Johannesburg is approximately 9.6 million and is a big destination for expatriates in the continent.
+Johannesburg is the largest city of its province Gauteng and is also the largest city in South Africa.
+According to a South African census, the population of Johannesburg is approximately 9.6 million and is a big destination for expatriates in the continent.
 Within the city is the large Soweto township.
 Expats will find that English is widely spoken within the city.
 Johannesburg is also quite famous for its gold mining and diamond trade.

 Expats will have the chance to taste authentic braai which originated in Johannesburg.
-“Braai”, or “Shisa nyama”, means burn the meat in local language, usually comprising of pork, lamb and beef.
+“Braai”, or “Shisa nyama”, means burn the meat in the local language, usually comprising of pork, lamb, and beef.
 During weekends, you can gather with local communities to share braai and listen to music.
 There is certainly lots of food choices for expats in the city.

 One of the most popular souvenirs in Greater Johannesburg is South African diamonds.
 This is because the biggest rough diamond was found in an area just an hour drive from Johannesburg.
 Expats and visitors to this vibrant city can buy diamonds in almost any mall in the city.
 Another option would be ostrich products.
 Leather handbags and feathers are symbols of Africa.

 Generally speaking, the private medical facilities in the Greater Johannesburg area are considered of high standard.
 In fact, South Africa has become a popular medical tourism destination in recent years and is a major destination serving international visitors around the world.
 Expats living in Johannesburg should obtain adequate international health insurance coverage if want to use private medical facilities.

 Despite where you come from, living in the Greater Johannesburg can have the chance to be infected by Tetanus and Diphtheria.
 It is very important for expatriates to consult medical professionals for vaccinations and travel medicine before departure.